MicrosoftDocs/cpp-docs/docs/error-messages/compiler-warnings/compiler-warning-levels-3-and-4-c4244.md

 }
 ```

 Warning C4244 can occur when building code for 64-bit targets that does not generate the warning when building for 32-bit targets.
-For example, a pointer is a 32-bit quantity on 32-bit platforms, but a 64-bit quantity on 64-bit platforms.
+For example, pointer arithmetic results in a 32-bit quantity on 32-bit platforms, but a 64-bit quantity on 64-bit platforms.

 The following sample generates C4244 when compiled for 64-bit targets: